 Pre-requisite : None

-Level 1 – Shadow yoga’s first and second preludes are taught.
+Preludes – An introduction to Shadow yoga’s first or second prelude is taught.

 Pre-requisite : Intro